Spring Creek ponds, dog park to be closed for 6 weeks amid dam construction

 The dog park, trails around the pond, as well as the shelter and gazebo will be closed.
 The bathroom will remain open.

-Robinson explained that the dams were built in 1913 as Steamboat’s first reservoirs for drinking water.
+Robinson explained that the dams were built in 1913 as Steamboat Springs’ first reservoirs for drinking water.
 The ponds were replaced when Fish Creek Reservoir was constructed in about 1954.

 “Obviously, with a structure that old, there was some monitoring going on by the Colorado (Division of Water Resources) Dam Safety engineers, and they had some safety concerns about the capacity of the dam’s spillway to carry the 100-year flood and that the spillway was undersized,” Robinson said.
 “If there was a flooding event, the structure might be in jeopardy.
 Additionally, the age of the drainage works — the piping and everything else — there was some concern for that as well.”